FireEmbers/cconv/Readme.md

-#cconv - Coordinate Conversion nice little node module
+#cconv - A Coordinate Conversion node module

 In the chaotic world of GIS coordinate systems, a node module rises to bring a message of hope and understanding.